PayNearMe Review

 To operator accountUSD only

-Settlement optionsDeposits are instant for cards and wallets, same-day for cash retail (the player walks to a 7-Eleven, scans a barcode, pays cash, the deposit posts in minutes for participating retailers and same-day for the rest), and 1-2 days for ACH.
+Settlement optionsDeposits are instant for cards and wallets, same-day for cash retail (the player walks to a 7-Eleven, scans a barcode, pays cash, and the deposit posts in minutes for participating retailers and same-day for the rest), and 1-2 days for ACH.
 Withdrawals are where the speed story matters most.
-Push-to-debit (Visa Direct, Mastercard Send) sends cash to a player's debit card in minutes — this is the headline UX win versus traditional ACH withdrawals that take 3-5 business days.
+Push-to-debit (Visa Direct, Mastercard Send) sends cash to a player's debit card in minutes, the headline UX win versus traditional ACH withdrawals that take 3-5 business days.
 ACH withdrawals run 1-2 days when used.
 Cash at cage is instant for in-person redemption.
-Operator settlement runs T+1 to T+3 (US standard for the card/ACH stack underneath), which is materially faster than Nuvei's T+2 to T+7 enterprise settlement timeline.
+Operator settlement runs T+1 to T+3 (the US standard for the card/ACH stack underneath), materially faster than Nuvei's T+2 to T+7 enterprise settlement timeline.
 Refunds run 3-5 business days for cards, 1-2 days for ACH.
-For US sports betting specifically, the combination of instant push-to-debit player payouts plus T+1-T+3 operator settlement is one of the strongest end-to-end speed profiles in our database — Brite and Trustly settle faster but are European, not US.
+For US sports betting specifically, the combination of instant push-to-debit player payouts plus T+1-T+3 operator settlement is one of the strongest end-to-end speed profiles in our database; Brite and Trustly settle faster but are European, not US.
 Current as of May 2026.

 Integration & Tech